-(4Ch only) Routes the input signal assigned to each video processor to the output of that video processor (e.g. - Vid1 outputs are SDI1 and SDI5).
+(4Ch only) This parameter routes the input signal assigned to each video processor to the output of that video processor (e.g. - Vid1 outputs are SDI1 and SDI5).
 All video processor input SDI signals must be locked to each other and the Genlock Source must be set to one of the SDI inputs assigned to a video processor input.